 This reduces your attackers focus and strength, and also opens up a window of opportunity for you to apply your technique successfully.

-Aikido Success Blueprint offers a unique gold-mine of wisdom!
+Aikido Success Blueprint - key action steps in a unique gold-mine of wisdom!

 The second Aikido techniques description is ikkajo, which involves controlling or throwing your attacker using